susbo/5prime_stop_paper/README.md

 The steps must be run in the outlined order.
 Some of the steps are further explained below.

-Please note that this is a description of what was done rather than a full pipeline to reproduce the results.
+Please note that this is a comprehensive description of what was done rather than a full pipeline to reproduce the results.
 In order to re-run the pipeline, minor edits would be required, such as updating paths in some of the scripts.
 Furthermore, the scripts assume that jobs can be submitted to a cluster using slurm, this may need editing depending on the local environment.

 ## Processing